Make the ultimate defensive play

 - The chance of having prostate cancer increases significantly over the age of 50

-Screening can help find cancer early∗
+Screening may help find cancer early*

 Biomarker testing

-∗Prostate cancer screening is done through a prostate-specific antigen (PSA) blood test.
+Prostate cancer screening is done through a prostate-specific antigen (PSA) blood test.

 The impact of colorectal cancer